 Statistics requires students to be analytical, to interpret data and make inferences.
 This unit studies mathematical models in probability and statistics, representation and summary of data, probability, statistical distributions and hypothesis testing.
 Mechanics looks at how and why physical objects move and behave as they do.
 This module studies mathematical models in mechanics, kinematics of particles moving in straight lines, moments and forces and Newton's laws.

 Assessment

 The examinations consist of a 120-minute paper for each module.
 They contain 100 marks each.
 Calculators can be used in all papers.

 Expectations

 To be a successful candidate in Mathematics you need to above all enjoy the subject.
 A Grade 7 in Mathematics and a Grade 6 in English Language GCSE is necessary to be accepted onto the course.

 FURTHER MATHS A LEVEL

 Examination Board: Edexcel

 Course Number: Further Mathematics (9FM0)

 Course Content

 Further Mathematics at A level provides students with an in depth insight into the world of complex numbers, differential equations and the kinematics of particles.
 Through the use of clear analytical and mathematical problem solving techniques students will be able to present solutions in a clear and accurate manner.
 In combination with Sciences and Technology, students will equip themselves with a powerful tool with which to tackle higher education at any university.

 Course (Paper 1, Paper 2, Paper 3 and Paper 4)

 Paper 1: Further Core Pure Mathematics 1

 Students are introduced to complex numbers (as having both real and imaginary parts).
 The use of parametric equations is taught as an alternative to the standard Cartesian axes.
 A study of matrices and a variety of series are studied together with proof by mathematical induction to complete the course.

 Paper 2: Further Core Pure Mathematics 2

 Students study further complex numbers and use them to solve differential equations.
 Introduction to polar coordinates and inequalities allow the students to find new routes to tackle seemingly unanswerable problems.

-Papers 3 and 4: Option
+Paper 3: Further Pure 1

-These papers are option based and consist of modules containing Further Pure and Further Mechanics.
+This extends ideas first met in the Core Pure part of the course.

-The content for these are as follows:
+The content is as follows: